The Meaning, Quality, and Integrity of Degrees Workshop

 - Create a plan for addressing the meaning and integrity of the degree that includes common elements of all degrees reflecting mission and values with an assessment infrastructure to support improvements.

-This workshop is designed for four-year and two-year institutions accredited by the WASC Accrediting Commission for Senior Colleges and Universities.
+This workshop is designed for four-year and two-year institutions accredited by the WASC Senior College and University Commission.

 Registration fee includes lunch.
 Beverages and snack will be available during breaks.
 Attendees will be on their own for all other meals.